LeeCampbell/IntroToRx/content/02_KeyTypes.md

 What if we unsubscribe early by calling `subscription.Dispose()`?
 In that case it all happens the other way round—the `subscription` returned by `filtered.Subscribe` is the first to know that we're unsubscribing, but it will then call `Dispose` on the object that was returned when it called `source.Subscribe` for us.

-Either way, everything from the source to the observer, including any operators that were sitting in between, gets shut down in either case.
+Either way, everything from the source to the observer, including any operators that were sitting in between, gets shut down.

 Now that we understand the relationship between an `IObservable<T>` source and the `IObserver<T>` interface that received event notifications, we can look at how we might create an `IObservable<T>` instance to represent events of interest in our application.